How Do Product Managers Build an Agile Roadmap?

 Defining strategic initiatives defines the high-level work that is necessary to accomplish the goals.
 They help you clearly communicate the roadmap strategy to stakeholders without having to get into all the details.
 If your team does need to change course, you should start by reevaluating and changing (if necessary) the strategic initiatives before defining new features to work on.

-- Work cross-functionally
+Step three: Work cross-functionally

 Building agile roadmaps requires frequent communication and collaboration between business and development groups, and between the organization and its customers.
 For example, it is critical for you to build the roadmap with development input, so that realistic estimations of value and effort result in a feasible plan.
 In addition, an agile roadmap requires harnessing the effort of all the departments — design, testing, marketing, and sales — whose work is crucial for planning and delivering a Complete Product Experience.